Crunch782/FRC/README.md

 # FRC

-FRC is a MATLAB code for solving a Mixing Optimization Problem.
+FRC is a MATLAB code for solving Mixing Optimization Problems in a 2D Box.

 The Navier-Stokes solver is based on the solver presented in 'An Introduction to Scientific Computing' by Danaila, I., Joly, P., Kaber, S.M., Postel, M.